-At a recent class at The Range at Austin, a student asked me about using a flashlight for self-defense while carrying concealed.
+At a recent class, a student asked me about using a flashlight for self-defense while carrying concealed.
 My first response: are you carrying a good handheld light?
 My second: do you understand its importance?

 Let There Be Light!